 Youths act as jurors, case presenters, defendant advisers, bailiffs and court clerks.
 Courtroom outcomes are recognized by the Lane County Department of Youth Services.

-If you are 12-17 years old and live or attend school in the Bethel District (Bethel Teen Court) or in the area served by Churchill High School (West Eugene Teen Court), you probably qualify as a court member.
+If you are 12-17 years old and live or attend school in the Eugene area, you probably qualify as a court member.
 Teen Court volunteer hours apply towards most school community service requirements.